 Two contributions were received.

-6.1.1 FiberHome presented C29 “Technology Group: Strength standardization on 5G/IMT-2020 transport network and cooperation between SDOs”, which considers the importance of 5G/IMT-2020 transport networks for ITU-T, and calls ITU-T and 3GPP to set-up a global opening ecosystem.
+6.1.1 FiberHome presented C29 “Technology Group: Strength standardization on 5G/IMT-2020 transport network and cooperation between SDOs”, which considers the importance of 5G/IMT-2020 transport networks for ITU-T, and calls ITU-T and 3GPP to set-up a global open ecosystem.
 This contribution proposes TSAG develop standard strategies of 5G/IMT-2020 core network and transport network standardization to corresponding ITU-T SGs.
-The contribution proposes ITU-T SG15 as lead study group on optical transport and access network standardization to develop a work plan and a white paper on 5G/IMT-2020 transport network on 5G/IMT-2020 transport network.
+The contribution proposes ITU-T SG15 as lead study group on optical transport and access network standardization to develop a work plan and a white paper on 5G/IMT-2020 transport network.

 Comments and clarifications from the meeting:

 SG15 has significant work underway on 5G transport networks and published a technical report on this subject.
-The SG15 Chairman invited contributions on 5G transport networks to his study group.
+The SG15 Chairman invited contributions on 5G transport networks to SG15.

 SG13 is the lead ITU-T study group on 5G/IMT-2020.
 The ITU-T JCA-IMT2020 is the tool for coordination on 5G.
 TSAG should not be conducting coordination in the area of 5G.
-The SG13 Chairmen invited contributions on “5G and slicing” to SG13.
+The SG13 Chairman invited contributions on “5G and slicing” to SG13.

 The Chairman of ITU-T JCA-IMT2020 announced the plan for JCA-IMT2020 to meet co-located during other study group’s meetings.

 Works of the study groups are independent.
-There is a role for TSAG to play in coordinating activities and to providing a unified approach within the T-Sector for new, strategic standardization topics, which are not yet operational in ITU-T standardization.
+There is a role for TSAG to play in coordinating activities and in providing an unified approach within the T-Sector for new, strategic standardization topics, which are not yet operational in ITU-T standardization.

 Some support was given for TSAG to compile a report on the 5G activities in the various study groups.

-The Rapporteur group has a mandate to develop standardization strategies, and should be giving clearer guidance to the ITU-T members by clarifying the strategy and which contributions are expected to be submitted to RG-StdsStrat.
+The Rapporteur group has a mandate to develop standardization strategies, and should be giving clearer guidance to the ITU-T members by clarifying the strategy and what kind of contributions are expected to be submitted to RG-StdsStrat.
 The Rapporteur Group should also be addressing any problems in the structure and in the strategy of the standardization work, which cannot be solved by any lead study group.

 JCAs are good for coordination; still, there is a need for more coordination, and to enhance and strengthen coordination with other organizations and SDOs.